seanbao/mnemonas/docs/api-reference.en.md

 - The Web settings page wraps paths containing spaces or double quotes in double quotes in directory-quota line-based inputs; literal double quotes inside the path are escaped as `\"`, for example `"/Family Photos" 500 GB`.
 - Directory access rules and share path policies use structured path inputs, so paths containing spaces or literal double quotes are entered directly without manual line quoting.

 The Web settings page derives a share-policy coverage summary from the current draft before save.
-It shows default expiry, default access limits, path-policy count, password-required path count, and attention items for loose defaults or path policies.
+It shows default expiry, default access limits, path-policy count, password-required path count, creator/maintainer-scope path count, and attention items for loose defaults or path policies.

 This summary is for pre-save review only; enforced behavior still comes from the server policy after the Settings API save succeeds.